 We are committed to a strong, growing, and diverse solar workforce.
 The Solar Foundation leads the Solar Training Network, a groundbreaking workforce development program that connects solar job seekers, training providers, and solar employers.
 This program is bridging the gap between supply and demand in the solar jobs market.

-We work with hundreds of local governments to encourage solar business development and encourage more homes and businesses to go solar.
-The Solar Foundation leads SolSmart, a program which provides no-cost technical assistance to help cities, counties, and small towns make solar more affordable and accessible.
+We work with local governments across America to encourage solar business development and encourage more homes and businesses to go solar.
+The Solar Foundation leads SolSmart, a program which provides no-cost technical assistance to help hundreds of cities, counties, and small towns make solar more affordable and accessible.
 SolSmart aims to improve the business climate for solar energy and provide official recognition that a municipality is “open for solar business.”

 Emergency Response and Resilience